near/docs/docs/4.tools/near-wallet-selector/core/guides/custom-wallets.md

 `WalletModule` (return type of `WalletModuleFactory`) is made up of four properties:
 - `id`: Unique identifier for the wallet.
-- `type`: Type of wallet to infer the behaviour and metadata.
+- `type`: Type of wallet to infer the behavior and metadata.
 - `metadata`: Metadata for displaying information to the user.
-- `init`: The implementation (behaviour) of the wallet.
+- `init`: The implementation (behavior) of the wallet.

 A variation of `WalletModule` is added to state during setup under `modules` (`ModuleState`) and accessed by the UI to display the available wallets.
 It's important that `id` is unique to avoid conflicts with other wallets installed by a dApp.
 The `type` property is coupled to the parameter we pass to `WalletModuleFactory` and `WalletBehaviourFactory`.